Student Success

 3-D Printer at STREAM Center Our Lady of Grace CES in Aurora.

-• 6 STREAM (Science, Technology, Religion, Engineering, Arts and Math) Centers opened in 2022, including one at Our Lady of Grace CES in Aurora.
-They are accessible to all students in the system, and many classes have already visited these state-of-the-art classrooms.
+6 STREAM (Science, Technology, Religion, Engineering, Arts and Math) Centers opened in 2022, including one at Our Lady of Grace CES in Aurora.
+They are accessible to all students in the system, and most students have already visited these state-of-the-art classrooms at least once.

-• Orff Instruments purchased for every school and dedicated music/drama rooms to be implemented in all elementary schools.
+Orff Instruments purchased for every school and dedicated music/drama rooms in all elementary schools.

-• Hired a Human Rights and Equity Advisor to develop and implement a plan to address systemic barriers to equity in education and employment.
+Restructured senior team to create position of Superintendent of Inviting and Inclusive schools to develop and implement a plan to address systemic barriers to equity in education to ensure inclusive and accessible learning and working environments.

 Eco Clubs in our schools do amazing work!